Platelmin1o/git-exercises/README.md

-#this is a large Heading
+# This is a large heading

-##this is a smaller heading
+## This is a smaller heading

 And as **imaginations** bodies forth,
 The forms of things *unkown*, the poet´s pen,